Ancascocha Trek 5 Days – Extended High-Altitude Expedition to Machu Picchu

 Cusco: 3,350m (10,990 ft)

-A good daypack: Eagle Creek Afar Backpack—appropriate pack to carry your personal belongings
+A good daypack: Eagle Creek Afar Backpack—an appropriate pack to carry your personal belongings

 PERU TRAINS By PeruRail (Train upgrades)

-Upgrade your journey with our three Vistadome train options on Peru Rail, each with a different additional cost: per person
+“Enhance your trip with our three Vistadome train options on Peru Rail.
+Each option has a different cost per person.”

 +$498.00 Hiram Bingham train (Inbound Journey: Train MACHUPICCHU-POROY)